What Is Use Tax?

 Under Vermont law, “tangible personal property” is taxable unless specifically exempted, such as most clothing and food. “’Tangible personal property’ means personal property which may be seen, weighed, measured, felt, touched or in any other manner perceived by the senses.”
 32 V.S.A. § 9701 (7)

 It is impossible to list every item subject to Vermont Sales and Use Tax sold in the an ever-evolving marketplace, but many categories of tangible personal property are listed in Vermont statute and regulation.
-Review the General Guidelines on Sales Tax: What Is Taxable and Exempt?
+Review what is taxable and exempt.
 If in doubt about an item you’ve purchased, contact the Vermont Department of Taxes at 802-828-2551.

 Are alcoholic beverages subject to Vermont Sales and Use Tax?